Best Surf Casting Rods for Southern California

 Best travel: Tsunami Airwave Elite 10′ Medium-Fast — best two-piece that doesn’t sacrifice performance.

-What Makes a Good Surf Rod
+What Makes a Good SoCal Surf Rod

-Best Surf Casting Rods for SoCal
+Best Surf Rods for SoCal

 Buy it on Amazon